tsharman/Schedulr/README.md

 Schedulr was primarily in php using Facebook's XHP extension.
 Styles are done using twitter bootstrap (with slight modifications)

+If you plan on contributing to Schedulr, please read the wiki on contributing.

 Requirements
 ------------
 - LAMP (or similar)